Ong Soh Khim

-Associate Professor Ong Soh Khim (王素琴 (Wáng Sùqín, Ông Sò͘-khîm)) was a Nominated Member of Parliament (NMP) in Singapore from January 2005 to April 2006.
+Ong Soh Khim (王素琴 (Wáng Sùqín, Ông Sò͘-khîm)) was a Nominated Member of Parliament (NMP) in Singapore from January 2005 to April 2006.
 She was appointed by Singapore’s President S R Nathan in December 2004.

 Background

 Born and raised in a working-class family in Singapore, Ong studied at Beatty Primary School, Ang Mo Kio Primary School and Ang Mo Kio Secondary School, and did her A levels at National Junior College from 1987 to 1988.

 After enrolling at the National University of Singapore (NUS), Ong received her B.Eng.
 (Honours in Mechanical Engineering) in 1992.
 She was awarded her Ph.D. from NUS.
 She is currently an associate professor at the NUS Department of Mechanical Engineering.
 She was a member of the NUS Senate Delegacy until June 2013.
 Her field of study is manufacturing processes and technologies in the department's Manufacturing Division.
 She specializes in virtual manufacturing, augmented reality application in manufacturing and design.